johnyli-jaskari/cyber-course-portfolio/unit-2-intro-cybersec/device-hardening/README.md

 What I was trying to do.

 ## Steps
-[  ] OS is currently supported and receiving security updat
+[ x ] OS is currently supported and receiving security updat

 ## Findings
 What I learned / what the output told me.